 When you choose the charming port of Gocek, you can visit Oludeniz, but alternatively a must-see in this region are the ancient rock tombs of Caunos in the town of Dalyan.
 To get there, you take a splendid boat trip, once your gulet arrives in the bay, (after disembarking from your gulet), through the tall reeds – once traveled by Humphrey Bogart in the movie African Queen, you then finally see in the distance, these magnificent and timeless carvings in the rocks from the Lycian period.
 Oh yes, and while you are there, you might like to go for a dip in the Dalyan mud baths for a bit of skin rejuvenation. 🙂

 Embarking from the exciting harbor city of Marmaris, opens way to all sorts of itinerary choices.
-From the traditional, untouched villages nearby in the Gulf of Hisaronu, to the Gulf of Gokova, all the way south to the Dodecanese and Cyclades island in Greece.
-To suggest must-see’s is hard as there are so many of them.
-However a tour around the city center is a good suggestion – to explore the shops, promenade, restaurants and cafes can be a delightful experience.
+From the traditional, untouched villages nearby in the Gulf of Hisaronu, to the Gulf of Gokova, all the way south to the Dodecanese and Cyclades Island in Greece.
+To suggest must-sees is hard as there are so many of them.
+However, a tour around the city center is a good suggestion – exploring the shops, promenade, restaurants and cafes can be a delightful experience.
 Should you stay long enough, a must-see in Marmaris is the incredible Musical Fountain Square that was built in 2012.